 Introduction 1

-Extended Health Care Insurance 2
+Extended Health Care Insurance 3

 Travel Insurance 7

 Cost of Insurance 10

 Province of B.C.
 Fair PharmaCare Plan 10

-MSP Premiums 11
+B.C.
+Medical Services Plan 11

 UBC/Sun Life Extended Health Insurance: Plans, 1, 2, and 3 11

+Travel Insurance and COVID-19 12

 Concluding Summary: A Step-By-Step Approach to Choosing the Insurance

-That Best Meets Your Specific Needs 12
+That Best Meets Your Specific Needs 13

-Appendix 1: Interpreting the Meaning of the "Sudden and Unforeseen" Clause 15
+Appendix 1: Interpreting the Meaning of the "Sudden and Unforeseen" Clause 16

-Appendix 2: Annual Premiums of the Plans 18
+Appendix 2: Annual Premiums of the Insurance Plans 19

-Appendix 3: Comparison of Major Provisions of the Plans 19
+Appendix 3: Comparison of Major Provisions of the Plans 20

+Appendix 4: Contact and Enrolment Information for Insurance Providers 24
-Separate dental insurance, which is not discussed in this document, is available from UBC/Sun Life, Johnson, and RTO.

-See the websites listed on page 9 for information on their dental plans.
+Separate dental insurance, which is not discussed in this document, is available from UBC/Sun Life, Johnson, and RTOERO.
+See the websites listed in Appendix 4 for information on these dental plans.